citerana/writings/planet-kaggle-blog.md

 ![](imgs/chipdesc.jpg)
 <p align="center">Source: <a href="https://www.kaggle.com/c/planet-understanding-the-amazon-from-space/data">Planet</a></p>

 This past summer, [Planet](http://www.planet.com) launched the [Understanding the Amazon from Space](https://www.kaggle.com/c/planet-understanding-the-amazon-from-space)  Kaggle competition.
-They provided over 100,000 chips from large images taken by a flock of satellites over the Amazon basin in 2016.
-These 40,000 training and 60,000 testing chips were given in both 3-band RGB JPEG and four band IR-RBG TIFF formats.
+They provided over 100,000 chips extracted from large images taken by a flock of satellites over the Amazon basin in 2016.
+The 40,000 training and 60,000 testing chips were given in both 3-band RGB JPEG and four band IR-RBG TIFF formats.
 Using crowd-sourced labor, each training chip was assigned a set of ground truth labels indicating the types of land use appearing in the chip.
 The goal of the contest was to implement a classifier to predict the set of labels for each of the testing chips.
 The quality of the predictions was measured using the F2 score, which is a weighted average of precision and recall, with greater emphasis on recall.

 For the Amazon images, there were 17 possible labels, which could be broadly split into three categories.